bimdata/documentation-old/doc_sphinx/cookbook/create_an_application.rst

 Fields description
 ====================

-.. list-table:: Fields description
+.. list-table:: Description of every field in the Create Application form
    :header-rows: 1
    :widths: 10 90

    * - Field name
      - Description
    * - Name
-     - sets the name of your application.
-This name will be shown to the Users you will invite.
+     - You can choose whatever you want.
+The name is displayed to users when requesting permissions and in their application list.
    * - Scopes
-     - lists every granted access for your application on the data.
+     - Select scopes your app needs
        `See the Scopes documentation content <../concepts/scopes.html>`_ to learn more.
    * - Redirect URIs
-     - determines where the authorization server sends a response to your app.
+     - List of authorized redirect URIs
-       It's a list of authorized URIs where the user can be redirected after the authorization process
+       After allowing your app to access their data, users will be redirected to your app on one of these URIs.

 Let the other fields to their default value and submit the form.